kutlay/kutlay.github.io/_posts/2023-09-22-stable-diffusion-using-cpu.md

 ---
 {: data-content="Models"}

 At the time of this writing, the web UI comes with a model <a href="https://huggingface.co/runwayml/stable-diffusion-v1-5">v1-5-pruned-emaonly.safetensors</a>.
+This is a cutting-edge model traiend on 512x512 images.

-Things move very fast in stable diffusion world so you will find much beter models on HuggingFace.
+Things move very fast in the stable diffusion world so you will find much better models on HuggingFace.
 You can use <a href="https://huggingface.co/models?pipeline_tag=text-to-image&sort=trending">this link</a> to look at the most popular ones.
-All you need to do is to pick one of them, go to the "Files and Version" tab on model's HuggingFace page, and find the `.safetensors` file.
+All you need to do is to pick one of them, go to the "Files and Version" tab on the model's HuggingFace page, and find the `.safetensors` file.
 Download that file to `stable-diffusion-webui/models/` and web UI will pick it up automatically.

-Here are a few things to pay attention while you're trying a new model:
+Here are a few things to pay attention to while you're trying a new model:

 - Make sure to understand what they're trained on.
 For example, if the model is trained on 512x512 images, you will have much better results generating 512x512.
-- Bigger the model, slower the inference, and especially since we're trying to use CPU, it's more painful.
+- The bigger the model, the slower the inference, and especially since we're trying to use CPU, it's more painful.

+---
+{: data-content="Samplers"}

+Sampling method is one of the most important variables while generating an image.
+For starters, you can go with DPM2 Karras or Euler. <a href="https://stable-diffusion-art.com/samplers/">Here</a> is a good blog post explaining difference between all samplers.